fjcalzado/Asynchronous-Javascript/readme.md

 #### Callback Hell

-Callbacks also launch asynchronous calls, so they can be nested as desired.
+Callbacks can also launch asynchronous calls, so they can be nested as desired.
 Our code can end up looking like this:

 ```js
 setTimeout(function(){